fluxnetart/fluxnetart.github.io/_pages/artists.md

   </div>

   <div class="column">
-    <figcaption><b>Rosa Lewis</b> (Amsterdam, NL) is creating imaginal meditations and a video mandala that invite people to dissolve their boundaries with nature by feeling ecosystem fluxes in collaboration with <b>Maoya Bassiouni</b> (University of California, Berkeley).
+    <figcaption><b>Rosa Lewis</b> (Amsterdam, NL) is creating imaginal meditations and a video mandala that invite people to feel ecosystem fluxes and dissolve their boundaries with nature in collaboration with <b>Maoya Bassiouni</b> (University of California, Berkeley).
 Using the metaphors of the biosphere’s breath as imaginal doorways into the depths of experience, Rosa’s artwork helps people connect to a sense of interdependence and fundamental goodness. <b><br><a href="https://fluxnetart.github.io/Rosa/">(see more ...)</a></b></figcaption>
   </div>
 </div>